department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-name-change.md

 ***CASE: Renamed, but still location-based naming convention***

 - [ ] 5.
 In the [Sections taxonomy](https://prod.cms.va.gov/admin/structure/taxonomy/manage/administration/overview), Vet Centers: rename the Section for this Vet Center to match its new name
 - [ ] 6.
-If the new official name matches the pattern "<city> Vet Center", update the common name to match **Does this have to happen?
-I thought we could leave this blank?
-Plz confirm**
+If the new official name matches the pattern "<city> Vet Center", update the common name to match.
 - [ ] 7.
 Visit [bulk operations](https://prod.cms.va.gov/admin/content/bulk) page and filter by section = vet center name
 - [ ] 8.
 Update URLs for all content in that section by bulk operations
 - [ ] 9.
 Resave all content in that section by bulk operations

-**Do we need to do some sort of bulk update to any CAPs names?**

 **For all types**